 Consider the size, temperament, and breed of the dog when landscaping.
 If you accommodate the needs of your dog, then you will have offered them a great space in your backyard to keep them happy.

-If you have any questions, feel free to give the landscaping experts at NBG a call.
-We are happy to help.
+If you have any questions, feel free to give the landscaping construction Sydney experts at NBG Landscapes a call.
+Our licensed landscapers will be happy to help.
+Visit our home page to learn more about our range or services and products.